AntoninaSych/ecom/readme.md

 composer install
 ```
 ## About Setup
-- Rename .envexample in .env
+- Rename .env-example in .env
 - Setup there all configuration for DB connect

 ## Make migrations